raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- task ---

 Change the angle in the `servo A 0 degrees`{:class="crumbleinputoutput"} block.
-I don't want the mouth to go completely into the robot face so for my robot head, adding 10 seems like a good idea.
+I don't want the mouth to go completely into the robot face.
+So for my robot head, adding 10 seems like a good idea.

 ![Servo A to 10°](images/servoAngles_servoTo10Degrees.png)